windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 Explanation of the fields in the `manifest.json` file are as follows.
 The fields marked with `*` are required.

 - `manifest_version`\*: The version of the manifest file format.
-Currently, the only valid value is `2`.
+The only valid value is `2`.
 - `name`\*: The name of the plugin.
 - `version`\*: The version of the plugin.
-The version number should follow [this](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version) format.
+This follows [this](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version) version format.
 - `description`: A brief description of the plugin.
 It will be shown in the _Plugin Manager_.
 - `homepage_url`: The URL of the plugin's homepage.
 It will be shown in the _Plugin Manager_.
 - `applications/zotero`\*: The application-specific information.
 It is based on [browser_specific_settings.gecko](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) and must be present for Zotero to install your plugin.
   - `id`\*: The unique identifier for the plugin.
-It should be in the format of `myplugin@mydomain.org`.
+It should be in the format `myplugin@mydomain.org`.
   - `update_url`: The URL of the update manifest.
 See also [Plugin Update](#142-plugin-update).
   - `strict_min_version`: The minimum version of Zotero that the plugin is compatible with.
 You should set it to `x.x.*` of the latest Zotero minor version that you have tested your plugin with.
   - `strict_max_version`: The maximum version of Zotero that the plugin is compatible with.

 #### 1.4.1.2 bootstrap.js

 The `bootstrap.js` file is the main script file for the plugin.
-It is executed in the plugin's lifecycle, such as when the plugin is loaded, unloaded, or updated.
-It must be in the root directory of the plugin.
+It is executed during the plugin's lifecycle, such as when the plugin is loaded, unloaded, or updated.
+This file must be in the root directory of the plugin.

 A `bootstrap.js` file containing functions to handle various events: